Jones slopes and coarse volume of near-alternating links: Boundary slope and Euler characteristic

 \begin{thm}{{\cite[Theorem 2.15]{OR12}}} Let $G$ be a 2-connected planar graph in $S^2$ with edges $e_1, \ldots, e_n$ having weights $\omega_1, \ldots, \omega_n \in \mathbb{Z}$. \begin{enumerate} \item If $|\omega_i| \geq 3$ for all $i$, then the surface $F_G$ is essential. \item If $\omega_1 \leq -2$ and $\omega_i \geq 2$ for $i = 2, \ldots, n$, and the surface $F_G$ is not essential, then $G$ has an edge, say $e_2$, that is parallel to $e_1$ (i.e., $e_2$ is another edge on the same pair of vertices as $e_1$) such that $\omega_1=-2$ and $\omega_2 = 2$ or $3$. \end{enumerate} \end{thm} \begin{rem} Note that the original wording of the theorem in \cite{OR12} says ``algebraically incompressible and boundary incompressible" instead of ``essential." \end{rem}

-The surface $F_G$ is clearly also a state surface from the state that chooses the $B$-resolution on all the crossings in the single negative twist region of $D$, and the $A$-resolution on all the rest of the crossings.
-A formula for the boundary slope of a state surface is given by the following lemma. \begin{lem}[{\cite{FKP13}}] Let $D$ be a diagram of an oriented knot $K$, and let $\sigma$ be a state of $D$.
-Then the state surface $S_{\sigma}(D)$ has as its boundary slope where $c_+^B(\sigma)$ is the number of positive crossings where the $B$-resolution is chosen, and $c_-^A(\sigma)$ is the number of negative crossings where the $A$-resolution is chosen. \end{lem}
+The surface $F_G$ is clearly also a state surface from the state that chooses the $-$-resolution on all the crossings in the single negative twist region of $D$, and the $+$-resolution on all the rest of the crossings.
+A formula for the boundary slope of a state surface for a knot is given by the following lemma. \begin{lem}[{\cite{FKP13}}] Let $D$ be a diagram of an oriented knot $K$, and let $\sigma$ be a Kauffman state of $D$.
+Then the state surface $S_{\sigma}(D)$ has as its boundary slope where $c_+^-(\sigma)$ is the number of positive crossings where the $-$-resolution is chosen, and $c_-^+(\sigma)$ is the number of negative crossings where the $+$-resolution is chosen. \end{lem}

 If $K$ is a near-alternating knot, we can apply Theorem \ref{thm:pretzele} to show that $F_G$ is an essential surface for $K$.
-If the maximal negative twist region of weight $r<0$ in a near-alternating diagram $D$ of $K$ has $r=-2$, the only way the surface $F_G$ is not essential is if $G$ has an edge $e_2$, that is parallel to $e_1$ corresponding to the negative twist region, such that $e_2$ has weight $2$ or $3$.
-However, the condition on the diagram being near-alternating implies that if an edge is parallel to $e_1$, then it must have more than 6 crossings, since it would give a path in $G^{e_1}$ between the same pair of vertices, and we require that the weight of such a path be greater than $2t$ while $t>2$.
+If the maximal negative twist region of weight $r<0$ in a near-alternating diagram $D$ of $K$ has $r=-2$, the only way the surface $F_G$ is not essential via condition (2) of Theorem \ref{thm:pretzele}, is if $G$ has an edge $e_2$, that is parallel to $e_1$ corresponding to the negative twist region, such that $e_2$ has weight $2$ or $3$.
+However, the condition on the diagram being near-alternating implies that if an edge is parallel to $e_1$, then it must have more than 6 crossings, since it would give a path in $G\setminus e_1$ between $v$ and $v'$ where $e_1 = (v, v')$, and we require that the length of such a path be greater than $2t$, where $t$ is the total number of paths, while $t>2$.

-We verify that $F_G$ is indeed a Jones surface realizing the Jones slope $js_K$ and $jx_K$ from Theorem \ref{thm:degree} by computing its boundary slope and Euler characteristic.
-This will complete the proof of Theorem \ref{thm:jsurface}. \\
+We verify that $F_G$ is indeed a Jones surface realizing the Jones slope $js_K$ and $jx_K$ from Theorem \ref{thm:degree} by computing its boundary slope and Euler characteristic using Lemma \ref{lem:stateslope}. \\